Common Pool & Cask Storage

 Cask Storage Building

-The cask storage building holds a small number of casks and resides near the docks.
-Casks are intended to then be shipped out to France or the UK for reprocessing rather than for long term storage.
-With the disaster at the plant and Japan’s fuel reprocessing plan now up in the air, no fuel is being shipped out of Japan.
+This building (pictured on the right) holds a small number of casks.
+As of 2014, the Cask Storage Building has been emptied of all casks.
+The cask storage building resides near the docks.
+Casks stored here are intended to be shipped out to France or the UK for reprocessing rather than for long-term storage.
+With the disaster at the plant and Japan’s fuel reprocessing plan now up in the air, no fuel is being shipped out of Fukushima Daiichi.

-As of April 2014 this was the count of spent fuel in each reactor, the bottom table lists the cask facility on the hill, then the common pool.
-The line in the top table with all zeros is the emptied old cask building.
+As of April 2014, this was the count of spent fuel in each reactor unit spent fuel pool, the bottom table lists the cask facility on the hill, then the common pool.
+The line in the top table with all zeros is the emptied old cask storage building.